rkumar/zfm/README.md

 Type "/" (slash), now you can edit the pattern for filtering files, without the characters being interpreted as commands.
 You can type a number (if your file contains a number), or even characters that form a valid grep regex.
 Press Enter when done.

 Sometimes the file you want to select is within view, but is beyond the firt nine.
-You can toggle to FULL_INDEXING using the single quote character, or using the Toggle Menu Key (=).
+You can toggle to HINT (earlier called FULL_INDEXING) using the ";" character, or using the Toggle Menu Key (=).
 Now press the character that indexes the file.
 If the first few characters are common among many files, then this can be very helpful.

 *The Menu*